joaovitor/parallel_commands/README.md

 # Parallel commands

-I've beeing [parallel](https://www.gnu.org/software/parallel/) as a daily tool to execute multiples commands faster.
+I've being [parallel](https://www.gnu.org/software/parallel/) as a daily tool to execute multiples commands faster.
 This has saved me a lot of time and I feel that I need to share something.

 ## How to use this